ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: Introduction

 There have already existed many works for accelerating sampling speed.
-Some works introduced an extra training stage, such as knowledge distillation method \cite{progressiveKD}, training sampler \cite{learnsampler}, or directly combining with GANs \cite{wang2022diffusion}, to obtain a fast sampler.
-These methods require a cumbersome training process for each task, and are black-box samplers due to the lack of theoretical explanations.
+Some works introduced an extra training stage, such as knowledge distillation method \cite{progressiveKD, meng2022distillation}, training sampler \cite{learnsampler}, or directly combining with GANs \cite{wang2022diffusion}, to obtain a fast sampler.
+These methods require a cumbersome training process for each task and are black-box samplers due to the lack of theoretical explanations.
 Denoising diffusion implicit model (DDIM) \cite{ddim} and Score-SDE\cite{sde} revealed that the sampling can be reformulated as a diffusion ordinary differential equation (ODE) solving process, which inspired many works to design learning-free fast samplers based on numerical methods.
-PNDM \cite{liu2021pseudo} introduced the analytic form of a 4-order linear multistep method, which is also called explicit Adams method \cite{explicitadams}, and utilized the estimated noises observed at previous sampling steps to sample efficiently, with a warming initialization based on Runge-Kutta methods \cite{rungekutta}.
-DPM-Solver\cite{lu2022dpm} introduced exponential integrator from ODE literature \cite{numericalmethod} and required extra network evaluations to observe intermediate noise terms for approximating Taylor expansion \cite{taylorexpansion} in the sampling process.
+PNDM \cite{liu2021pseudo} introduced high order linear multi-step method \cite{explicitadams}, which is also called the explicit Adams method, to sample efficiently, with a warming initialization based on Runge-Kutta methods \cite{rungekutta}.
+DPM-Solver \cite{lu2022dpm} and DEIS \cite{deis} introduced exponential integrator from ODE literature \cite{numericalmethod} for efficient sampling.
+Based on the exponential integrator, DPM-Solver introduced a novel integration variable to derive a fast numerical solver of diffusion ODE, and DEIS utilized the Lagrange interpolation method.
+DPM-Solver++ \cite{lu2022dpmplus} is proposed to improve DPM-Solver by combing linear multi-step methods \cite{explicitadams}.

-The existing learning-free methods \cite{liu2021pseudo,lu2022dpm,ddim} are based on the assumption that the learned network has high accuracy in noise estimations across all the sampling steps.
-However, we notice that the noise estimated from the neural network is not accurate enough and the error exists at almost every time $t$, especially when time $t$ approaches $0$, as shown in Fig. \ref{fig:intro}.
-Existing sampling methods are not able to be robust for noise estimation errors, since they consist of an analytic sampling scheme with fixed coefficients to ensure sampling convergence.
-For example, explicit Adams \cite{explicitadams} consists of the analytic form with fixed coefficients as formulated in Eq.~\ref{eq:explicit_adams}.
+The existing fast sampling methods \cite{liu2021pseudo,lu2022dpm,ddim,deis,lu2022dpmplus,zhao2023unipc} all consist of fixed analytical forms to ensure sampling convergence.
+For example, PNDM \cite{liu2021pseudo} consists of the analytic form with fixed coefficients as formulated in Eq.~\ref{eq:explicit_adams}.
+However, we notice that the noise estimated from the diffusion model is not accurate enough and the error exists at almost every time $t$, especially when time $t$ approaches $0$, as shown in Fig. \ref{fig:intro} (b).
+This phenomenon can be attributed to the training scheme of DDPMs.
+Furthermore, the trend of the estimation errors varies from the different data manifolds (Fig. \ref{fig:intro} (b)).
+Thus, it limits existing fast sampling methods since the methods with fixed analytical forms can not be robust to various errors from pretrained models and different data manifolds.